joszuijderwijk/personal-website/_posts/2021-10-03-stockwatcher.md

 ## Software

 ### Brightness
 Using the `analogWrite()` function, a PWM signal is sent to a pin emulating an analog value.
 The range goes from 0 (off) to 255 (fully bright).
-I picked <span style="color:red;">**-2.0%**</span> to <span style="color:green;">**+2.0%**</span> to be the corresponding percentages to (0, 255).
+I picked <span style="color:red;">-2.0%</span> to <span style="color:green;">+2.0%</span> to be the corresponding percentages to (0, 255).
 That is, the red light will be fully bright at a 2% loss.
 At 0%, both the red and the green light will be off.

 The human perception of brightness of an LED tends to be exponential rather than linear.
 That means we cannot just multiply the percentage with 255.
-Instead, I used the following function:
+Instead, I used the following equation:

 $$
 y = 2^{\frac{x}{r}} - 1
 $$

-with $x$ the step of the fade, $y \in [0, 255]$ the analog value, and $r$ a constant based on the number of steps and the required output.
+with $$x$$ the step of the fade, $$y \in [0, 255]$$ the analog value, and $$r$$ a constant based on the number of steps and the required output.
 See [this blogpost](https://diarmuid.ie/blog/pwm-exponential-led-fading-on-arduino-or-other-platforms/) for a more detailed explanation.
 To represent the values of both the red and green LED in a single int, I let it range from (-255, 255).

 ### Fading animations